£60 per person – London

 The internationally renowned, Walthamstow Wetlands in London.
 Easily accessible by public transport, this superb location is one of the largest urban wetlands in Europe and is home to a large number of species, some of which are scarce elsewhere in London.
 Birds like Cetti’s Warbler, Common Kingfisher and Great Crested Grebe are all likely on your visit plus many more.

-We also have an exciting course to be held in the fantastic coastal city of Málaga.
+We also have a course to be held in the fantastic coastal city of Málaga.
 You will be led by Luis Alberto Rodríguez, the city’s own Urban Birder, around the Mouth of the Guadalhorce River Reserve – an exciting spot right next door to bustling Málaga.
-Whilst being taught the art of urban birding expect to see Mediterranean Gulls, Black-winged Stilts, Greater Flamingo and the area’s speciality the White-headed Duck.
+Whilst being taught the art of urban birding expect to see Mediterranean Gulls, Black-winged Stilts, Greater Flamingo and the area’s speciality, the White-headed Duck.

-The courses will be held on Saturdays (and occasionally Sundays) starting at 10am finishing at 4pm.
+The courses are usually held on Saturdays (and occasionally Sundays) starting at 10am finishing at 4pm.
+Please check the individual courses for their start times as they may vary.
 Although there is a lovely café at the Walthamstow Wetlands it is advised that you bring your own lunch on all of our courses because it will save time waiting to be served in long queues!

 Above all it will be fun, irreverent, factual and educational.